Lechugar95/globant_coding_challenge/README.md

 1. Storage the input .csv input files in your Azure Blob Storage.

-* Go to your storage account in Azure Portal.
+* Search Storage accounts on Azure Portal and enter your storage account.

 ![Storage account](images/csv_upload/1_storage_account.jpg)